Support Us On Patreon

 Core T1H

 The Themis T1H demonstrator will attempt a soft vertical landing back at its launch site.
-Booster T1H last launched unknown and has seen 0 successful launches and landings.
+Reusable booster T1H last flew on unknown and has completed 0 successful launch and landing missions.
 T1H, which stands for Themis 1-Engine Hop, is the first Themis demonstrator flight model, designed for low-altitude hop tests at the Esrange Space Center in Sweden.

 Launch Complex 3 Landing Pad - LC3LP